Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention (PDQ®)–Patient Version

-- The following is a protective factor for oral cavity cancer and oropharyngeal cancer:
+- The following is a protective factor for oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers:

 - Quitting smoking

-- It is not clear whether avoiding certain risk factors will decrease the risk of oral cavity cancer or oropharyngeal cancer.
+- It is not clear whether avoiding certain risk factors will decrease the risk of oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers.

 - Cancer prevention clinical trials are used to study ways to prevent cancer.

-New ways to prevent oral cancer and oropharyngeal cancer are being studied in clinical
+- New ways to prevent oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers are being studied in clinical trials.

 Avoiding risk factors and increasing protective factors may help prevent cancer.